 1 teaspoon vanilla extract

-- Line an 8-inch square pan with foil; grease foil with 1 teaspoon butter.
+- Line an eight-inch square pan with foil; grease foil with one teaspoon butter.

 - Place peanuts in a shallow bowl.
 Using foil, lift candy out of pan.
 Remove foil; cut candy into 64 squares.
 Shape squares into balls and roll in peanuts.
 Store between layers of waxed paper in an airtight container in the refrigerator.
 Yield: 64 truffles.